Run the Alps logo

 Run up to Rifugio Bertone, along some of the best singletrack on the tour, past Rifugio Bonatti and over the Grand Col Ferret into Switzerland, with a quiet night in La Fouly.

-Accommodations: Shared room in a mountain hut (Gîte de la Fouly, Auberge des Glaciers, or similar)
+Accommodations: Shared room in a mountain refuge or simple inn (Gîte de la Fouly, Auberge des Glaciers, or similar)

 The famous pink church in Trient.
 (Photo: Toni Spasenoski)